8 Closet Alternatives That Save Space & Look Great!

 Coat Rack & Shoe Bench

-Using hooks to hang up your clothes is not going to be sufficient on its own, but adding a bench or plank below and above for additional storage space can hit the storage nail on its head!
+Using whatever types of wall hooks to hang up your clothes is not going to be sufficient on its own, but adding a bench or plank below and above for additional storage space can hit the storage nail on its head!

 This is a great option if you’ve got kids in the house and works especially well for outdoor gear.
 You can also get benches with in-built storage space or compartments for extra storage, muddy boots, etc.